Kane Constructions was awarded this ‘once in a generation’ opportunity to deliver a major, new open space precinct in November 2017.

 - Two retail/hospitality opportunity spaces

-Works will be completed by October 2019, with the two levels of underground car parking expected to be open by May/June 2019 while work continues above ground.
+Works were delivered in the fourth quarter of 2019, with the two levels of underground car parking opening in August 2019 while work continued above ground.